sebastian-stubenvoll/midi-vape/README.md

 The code is written for the `tiny2040` and may need to be adjusted slightly for other boards.
 Intended for the glorious MIDI Vape and thrown together rather hastily :)

+If abusing async APIs for bodging together pseudo-multithreading behaviour was a crime, this repository would be sentenced to life in prison.

 ![vape picture](https://github.com/sebastian-stubenvoll/midi-vape/blob/main/midi-vape.jpeg)

 Most disposable vapes have a pressure sensor controlling the heating mechanism.